Which city is cheaper, Madrid or Tokyo?

 Tokyo is a vibrant, iconic, and eclectic city.
 It's an amazing and huge city with tons of activities and things to do.
 This is also a very beautiful destination which attracts plenty of visitors.
 Other reasons to visit include nightlife, live music, and food.

-Madrid is a friendly, cultural, and diverse city.
+Madrid is a compact, friendly, and authentic city.
 Visitors will also find so much to do here because it's a large city with many sights and attractions.
 It's also popular because of the food, shopping, and museums.

 Let's take a look at the differences and similarities between Madrid and Tokyo.
 Then, you can decide for yourself which place is better for your next trip.

-There are opportunities to sample the local cuisine at great restaurants in both Tokyo and Madrid.
+There are opportunities to sample the local cuisine at terrific restaurants in both Tokyo and Madrid.

 For foodies, Tokyo is an obvious choice, as it is one of the food capitals of the world.
 With an astonishing number of Michelin star restaurants, this is one of the most interesting and impressive food destinations in the world.
 Not all restaurants are high end though.
 You'll find plenty of cheap eateries that offer their own rewarding culinary experience.
 Must try local dishes include okonomiyaki, ramen, and of course, sushi.

 Madrid has long been recognized as a culinary destination with great restaurants.
 The city has a mix of flavors that come from all of Spain.
+There are amazing markets where you can grab a meal or snack.
+There are also many high quality restaurants around town where you're guaranteed a good meal.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.

 Tokyo is a destination that you simply have to visit at least once for nightlife.
 The professional urgency that you feel during the day morphs into a vibrant, laid back city at night.
 The neon lights turn on and locals head out to destress.
 There are karaoke bars, casual pubs, high energy nightclubs, and more.
 Popular areas for nightlife include Roppongi, Shibuya and Shinjuku.

-Madrid has a colorful and one-of-a-kind nightlife scene.
+Madrid offers plenty to do in the evening.
 Many tourists and international students hang out in the Huertas area, while Malasaña has a bohemian, hipster vibe with small clubs that play indie music.
 Chueca is a fun area that's known for being gay-friendly with many good bars.
 Finally, you'll find that the area around Avenida de Brasil is where famous DJs often perform.

-Tokyo and Madrid are both destinations where visitors can find live music.
+Tokyo and Madrid are both destinations where visitors can find terrific live music.

 Tokyo has become a mecca for musicians from around the world.
 The music scene features both national and international artists and the music style is as eclectic as the city itself.
 You'll find many underground venues, vintage record stores, and local bars that have each created their own niche.